yorokobi/SA-pihole/README.md

 *.*                 @192.168.0.19:514
 ```

-Change `192.168.0.19` is the IP or hostname of your syslog (SC4S) receiver.
+Change `192.168.0.19` to the IP or hostname of your syslog (SC4S) receiver.